 Hard to pronounce and almost as difficult to find, Junquillal (say ‘hoon-kee-yal’) is a 2km-wide gray-sand wilderness beach that’s absolutely stunning and mostly deserted.
-There's a dome boulder to the south that crumbles into a jutting rock reef and beyond that is a vast, 200-hectare estuary carved by the Rio Nanda Mojo.
+To the south, a dome boulder crumbles into a jutting rock reef and beyond that is a vast, 200-hectare estuary carved by the Río Nanda Mojo.
 To the north is a narrow rise of bluffs sprouting clumps of palm trees.
-Sunsets are downright surreal with blinding golds, molten oranges and shocking pinks.
+Sunsets are downright surreal, with blinding golds, molten oranges and shocking pinks.
 The sea does swirl with fierce rip currents, however, and when it gets big, surfers descend from Negra.
-But even when surf isn't high, it's dangerous out there and drownings do happen.
+Even when the surf isn't high, it's dangerous out there.
 Don't let kids or even intermediate swimmers venture out alone.